techascent/tech.io/README.md

 # tech.io

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+Simple IO library to enable rapid development on at least files, http/https, s3 with optional caching.

 ## License

-Copyright © 2018 FIXME
+Copyright © 2018 TechAscent, LLC

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.